 Rose-breasted Grosbeak 3

 White-throated Sparrow 1

 LeConte’s Sparrow 3

 Red-Breasted Nuthatch 1

 Winter Wren 1

-Below are a few more of my favorite songbird images from the time period of mid-to-late May in the area of the workshop.
+Below are a few more of my favorite bird images from mid-May to Early June in the area of the workshop.

 There is a bog with some orchids less than 5 miles from Cedarville and other wildflowers in the area at the times of the workshops and after.